top of page

 Sleeping Baby

-Symptoms of Sleep Spnea in Children
+Symptoms of Sleep Apnea in Children

 Symptoms of sleep apnea in children may be similar but differ in some important ways from those in adults.
 If parents have any concerns related to the below, they should speak to their pediatrician.
 The next steps in terms of diagnosis typically includes an overnight sleep study in a sleep lab to monitor breathing and oxygen levels and confirm a diagnosis of sleep apnea.